top of page

 In 2002, I was diagnosed with a neurological disease, HSP (Hereditary Spastic Paraplegia).
 Over a decade, I went from walking unsteadily to being a full-time wheelchair user.

-The stories that are told on our screens and stages rarely include people with disability - and when those characters are seen, invariably they are played by an able-bodied actor.
-Because our stories are not being written, there is no need to to include them in the auditioning processes of theatre companies, castings for film, or auditions for television.
+It is still true that the stories that are told on our screens and stages rarely include people with disability - and when those characters are seen, they are often played by an able-bodied actor.
+We disabled folk have a saying: NOTHING ABOUT US WITHOUT US.

-And importantly, drama schools do not take and train quotas of Deaf and Disabled students.
-Our training institutions remain bastions of privilege, which are overwhelmingly white and ableist.
+And importantly, drama schools do not take and train quotas of Deaf and Disabled students.Physically disabled students are rarely seen, and need to be.
+Our training institutions remain overwhelmingly ableist.

 It is a misconception that if a person is disabled, they have less intelligence, talent or desire to participate meaningfully in the acting profession.
 Talent and dedication do not discriminate.